bpo/cheap-secrets/README.md

     ./encrypt.sh passwords

-This will generate `passwords.asc`, and encrypted rendition of your file.
+This will generate `passwords.asc`, an encrypted rendition of your file.
 You can share this with your team as you would anything else, using git:

     git add passwords.asc